crnobog69/dotfiles/brave/README.md

 # Guide for Setting Up Themes in Brave/Chrome Browser

-If you want to customize the look of your Brave or Chrome browser, you can choose from popular themes.
-Here's how you can set up two beautiful themes:
+If you want to customize the look of your Brave or Chrome browser, you can choose from popular themes|

-## 🌹 Rosé Pine
+## 🌹 | Rosé Pine

 ### Installation Options: